-Using the Montessori 3-part cards, also known as nomenclature cards, is a proven way of introducing a variety of topics to your child’s active vocabulary.
+Using Montessori 3-part cards, also known as nomenclature cards, is a proven way of introducing new vocabulary to your child on a variety of topics.
 Whether it’s science, biology or geography these cards serve as expansive tools for increasing comprehension and memory retention.

 There are several methods of using learning cards, either as flashcards for learning math and languages or card-to-object matching.
 Any of these methods will increase the cognitive skills of your child.
 However, simple card-object matching is mostly for younger children.
 Once their skills have sufficiently developed, they should graduate to the Montessori 3-part card method to maximize the learning possibilities.

 If you are new to this method, this article will shed some light on the benefits of Montessori 3-part cards for teaching various topics.
 If you read till the end, you’ll get some useful tips and ideas on what subjects these cards can help you teach.
 You may be surprised by some of them!

 If you’re new to the Montessori method of education, 3-part cards can be a little confusing.
 They consist of, you guessed it, 3 cards, and they are usually laminated.

 - The control card has the object, or part of the object, with the name on it.

 - The object card has only the picture on it.

 - The label card has just the name on it.

 Once you learn the process, they’re actually very simple to use.

 It may seem illogical to start using cards with names printed on it with children who can’t read yet, and if you let your child play alone, you would be correct.
 But these cards are designed for guided teaching, led by a teacher or parent to introduce the new vocabulary or objects.